Van Layout Ideas: 20 Smart Campervan Conversion Floor Plans

 What works for one person may not work so well for someone else (in other words, the ideal layout varies depending on your needs).

-So, in order to help you out, we’ve put together a list of the 6 main factors to consider when deciding what van layout to choose.
+So, in order to help you navigate one of the most difficult decisions of vanlife, we’ve put together a list of the 6 main factors to consider when deciding what van layout to choose.

 1. The Size of Your Van

 Size plays an integral role in the kind of campervan layout you can have.
 Generally, the larger the van is, the more amenities you can enjoy.
-On the flip side, if you have a small van, it’s best to choose a camper van floor plan layout that maximizes space (such as one that combines the bedroom and living room).
+On the flip side, if you have a small van, lack of space is obviously a downside so it’s best to choose a camper van floor plan layout that maximizes space (such as one that combines the bedroom and living room).

 2. Making Your Bed